-Vermont again led the nation, processing 39 percent of U.S. production in 2012, followed by Maine and New York, which each processed 19 percent of domestic production.
-Ohio and Pennsylvania each processed 5 percent.
-New Hampshire, Michigan, Wisconsin, Massachusetts and Connecticut also produced maple syrup.
-(NASS 2012)
+Vermont led the nation again and processed 40 percent of U.S. production in 2013, New York and Maine followed Vermont with and additional 18 and 14 percent of the U.S. maple syrup production.
+Ohio, Pennsylvania, New Hampshire, Michigan, Wisconsin, Massachusetts and Connecticut also produced maple syrup.
+(NASS 2013) March 2014 ...
+Maple Sugar

 - Vermont lawmakers struggle over sap, Boston Globe, 2013 - Vermont's unique labeling standards put it at odds with other big producers, including Canada.
 The proposed labeling would expand the types of grade A syrup with phrases describing the color and taste: golden color and delicate taste; amber color and rich taste; dark color and robust taste; very dark color and strong taste.

 - Vermont Maple Foundation – This nonprofit entity promotes and protects the Vermont maple syrup brand and works on its behalf with the State of Vermont and other appropriate organizations, educating the public and the media about the production of maple syrup and its importance to Vermont's economy.